 Anterior Cruciate Ligament (ACL) Injuries

 An anterior cruciate ligament (ACL) injury is a tear or sprain of the ACL in the knee.
-ACL injuries often occur during sports and fitness activities that can put stress on the knee.
+ACL injuries seen by orthopaedic specialists in Singapore often occur during sports and fitness activities that can put stress on the knee.

 Some of these activities include: